payu-india/CMS-Chatbot/docs/Android MOBILE SDKs/android-checkoutpro-sdk/integration-steps-android-checkout-pro/android-checkoutpro-integration-steps.md

     .build()
 ```

-See [Payment Params Definition](https://docs.payu.in/docs/android-checkoutpro-integration-steps#step-35-payment-param-definitions) for parameter descriptions and sample values.
+For parameter descriptions and sample values, refer to [Payment Params Definition](https://docs.payu.in/docs/android-checkoutpro-integration-steps#step-35-payment-param-definitions) .

 > 📘 Important:
 >
 > * The URLs used in surl and furl are for temporary use.
 PayU recommends you to design or use your own surl and furl after testing is completed.
-See [Handling SURL and FURL](https://docs.payu.in/docs/handling-redirect-urls-surlfurl-with-android-sdk).
+For more information, refer to [Handling SURL and FURL](https://docs.payu.in/docs/handling-redirect-urls-surlfurl-with-android-sdk).
 >
 > * The **TransactionId** parameter must not include special characters and must not exceed 25 characters.